HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 In Table 3, the first measure is an example of a patient-based measure.
 Each patient may contribute at most one count to the denominator and numerator, regardless of how many encounters they had.
 The second measure is an episode-of-care measure where each patient may contribute zero or more encounters to the denominator and numerator counts.
 For measures conforming to this implementation guide, the HQMF ITMCNT measure attribute is not used to identify the items to count.
 Instead, CQL expressions should be written to return an appropriate value for each population depending on the measure type.
 Note that the CQL context indicates whether a given expression is executed in the context of a single patient or a population of patients.
 Therefore the Patient context is used for both patient and episode-of-care measures and it is the responsibility of the referenced expression to return an appropriate value.

+    Conformance Requirement 11 (Proportion Measures):
+    Population criteria SHALL each reference a single CQL expression.
+    The CQL expression SHALL use the Patient context and be executed within the context of a single patient record at a time.
+    The CQL expression for patient-based measures SHALL return a Boolean to indicate whether a patient matches the population criteria (true) or not (false).
+    The CQL expression for episode-of-care measures SHALL return a List of events that match the population criteria.

 #### 5.3.1 Proportion measure scoring

 Additional information on how proportion measures are scored (and the semantics behind the criteria names) can be found in the HQMF specification [^4].